15 Most Popular Filipino Desserts

 7. Maja Blanca

-The preparation of maja blanca is easy because the ingredients are available everywhere.
+Maja blanca is easy to prepare, and the ingredients are available everywhere.
 The only thing you need to remember is to ensure that the coconut milk has enough time to cook.
-The other ingredients must also be mixed until the texture becomes smooth, and the sweet corn is cooked a bit longer than usual so that its flavor will diffuse with the coconut milk.
+The other components must also be mixed until the texture becomes smooth, and the sweet corn is also cooked longer than usual to give time for its flavor to combine with the coconut milk.

 8. Ginataang Bilo Bilo

-Ginataang bilo-bilo is simply a mixture of diced root vegetables (such as sweet potato or ube), bananas, and chewy rice balls.
-They’re all then cooked together in a soupy gruel thickened with coconut milk.
-Sliced langka or jackfruit is sometimes added to give the dish a tart kick.
+Ginataang bilo-bilo is a mixture of diced root vegetables (such as sweet potato or ube), bananas, and chewy rice balls.
+They’re all cooked together into a soupy porridge thickened with coconut milk.
+Sometimes, sliced langka or jackfruit is added to give the dish a tart kick.

 9. Minatamis Na Saging (Sweetened Saba Bananas)